brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==
 = 1.5.4 =
 - Improvement: Improved compatibility with Astra theme.
-- Improvement: Navigation Menu - Added option to allow user to open a parent menu link on first click.
+- Improvement: Navigation Menu - Added option to toggle menu item.
 - Fix: Closed the HTML tag in footer in the global theme compatibility.
 - Fix: Notice appears to install Elementor if Elementor is installed but not active.
 - Fix: Navigation Menu - Fixed spacing issue when border-width is increased for 'Expanded' layout.